 If you become unable to direct your own medical care because of illness, an accident, or advanced age, the right legal documents are your lifeline.
 When you don't write down your wishes about the kinds of medical treatment you want and name someone you trust to oversee your care, these important matters can be placed in the hands of estranged family members, doctors, or sometimes even judges, who may know very little about what you would prefer.

 There are two basic kinds of health care documents that everyone should make.
 First, you'll need a document naming a trusted person to direct your health care if you are unable to do so yourself.
-This document is commonly called a power of attorney.
-In Ohio, the official name for this form is a durable power of attorney for health care.
+In Ohio, the official name for this form is a health care power of attorney.

 In Ohio, the person you name to make decisions for you is called your attorney-in-fact.
 Most people name a spouse, partner, relative, or close friend as their attorney-in-fact.
 Under Ohio law, your attorney-in-fact may not be:

-These restrictions do not apply, however, if your representative is 18 years of age or older and a member of the same religious order as you -- or is related to you by blood, marriage or adoption.
+These restrictions do not apply f your representative is 18 years of age or older and a member of the same religious order as you -- or is related to you by blood, marriage or adoption.